Ran-Mewo/hoyolab-auto-sign-safe/README.md

 5. **accountName** - Please enter your customized nickname.

-   Please enter your customized HoYoLAB or in-game nickname here.
+   Please enter a customized nickname for you to recognize the account.

 </details>